MoeDoutaghy/qlik_rest_api/README.md

 - message: 		message description.
 Text type.
 - palindrome: 	TRUE/FALSE.

-Our application was written in python and Flask web framework was used to creat the REST API services.
+Our application was written in python and Flask web framework was used to create the REST API services.
 The application has been dockerized and can be installed by runnig the install.sh script.

 *Installation*
 ----

 To install the app, unzip the package and go to root directory of the package and run 'sudo ./install.sh'.
 Before that make sure Docker is installed in your environment.
-The install scrtipt will build a docker image and then run a container that our application will use to run.
-Once you see this message 'Successfully built <container_ID>' in the terminal, run 'sudo docker pa -a' to make sure the container is running and then check the logs to confirm the app has started and ready for service 'sudo docker logs mma-app'.
+The install script will build a docker image and then run a container that our application will use to run.
+Once you see this message 'Successfully built <container_ID>' in the terminal, run 'sudo docker pa -a' to make sure the container is running and then check the logs to confirm the app has started and ready 'sudo docker logs mma-app'.

 *Testing*
 ----